 2025 91麻豆天美 Honorary Diversity Lecturer Awardee

-The 91麻豆天美 Honorary Diversity Lecturer Award recognizes a microbiologist from a historically underrepresented group who is both an accomplished researcher and has a proven record of delivering engaging and outstanding lectures.
-This lecture award aims to highlight the power of diversity in the scientific community and demonstrate excellence could come from all walks of life.
-The award is intended to inspire the next generation of microbiologists from diverse backgrounds to pursue excellence.
+The 91麻豆天美 Honorary Diversity Lecturer Award recognizes a microbiologist who brings valuable and diverse perspectives and experiences to the microbial sciences and who is an accomplished researcher with a proven record of delivering engaging and high-impact lectures.
+This lecture award highlights the power of a diverse scientific community and demonstrates that excellence emerges from all walks of life.
+The award aims to inspire the next generation of microbial scientists from all backgrounds to pursue excellence.
+The recipient will showcase their speaking skills through a lecture presented during 91麻豆天美 Microbe.

 Past recipients of the 91麻豆天美 Honorary Diversity Lecturer Award.